aws-samples/non-profit-blockchain/new-member/README.md

 Before the peer node in Account B joins the channel, it must be able to connect to the Ordering Service managed by Amazon Managed Blockchain.
 The peer obtains the Ordering Service endpoint from the channel genesis block.
 The file mychannel.block ('mychannel' refers to the channel name and may differ if you have changed the channel name) would have been created when you first created the channel in [Part 1](../ngo-fabric/README.md).
 Make sure the mychannel.block file is available to the peer node in Account B.

-Copy the channel genesis from from Account A to S3:
+On the Fabric client node in Account A, copy the channel genesis from from Account A to S3:

 ```bash
 cd ~/non-profit-blockchain